sourceryinstitute/OpenCoarrays/INSTALL.md

 builds of GCC 4.9, 5.2, and 6.0.

-To build all prerequisites from source, including the current development branch of GCC, you might first try the running the provided scripts in a manner similar to the following:
+To build all prerequisites from source, including the current development branch of GCC, you might first try the running the provided [install.sh] script as described above in the [Installation Script] section.
+Or try building each prerequisite from source as
+follows:

     cd install_prerequisites
-    ./buildgcc trunk
-    cd trunk-build
+    CC=gcc FC=gfortran CXX=g++ ./build flex
+    ./build gcc
+    CC=gcc FC=gfortran CXX=g++ ./build mpich
+    ./build cmake
     make install
-    CC=gcc FC=gfortran CXX=g++ ./buildmpich default
-    make install
     ./buildcmake default

+where the second line builds the flex package that is required for building gcc from source.

 [End-User Installation]: #end-user-installation
+[Installation Script]: #installation-script
+[install.sh]: ./install.sh
 [OS X]: #os-x
 [ticket]: https://trac.macports.org/ticket/47806
 [Windows]: #windows